Generic Name and Formulations:

 Indications for OCALIVA:

-Initially 5mg once daily.
-Increase to 10mg once daily if inadequate reduction in ALP and/or total bilirubin after 3 months and tolerated the drug; max 10mg once daily.
-Moderate or severe hepatic impairment: initially 5mg once weekly; increase to 5mg twice weekly (≥3 days apart) then to 10mg twice weekly (≥3 days apart) if inadequate reduction in ALP and/or total bilirubin after 3 months and tolerated the drug.
-Intolerable pruritus: consider adding an antihistamine or bile acid binding resin; or reducing dose to 5mg every other day (if intolerant to 5mg daily) or 5mg once daily (if intolerant to 10mg daily); or temporarily interrupt for up to 2 weeks then restart at lower dose.
-Increase dose to 10mg once daily as tolerated for optimal response.
+Non-cirrhotic or compensated Child-Pugh Class A: initially 5mg once daily; increase to 10mg once daily if inadequate reduction in ALP and/or total bilirubin after 3 months and tolerated the drug; max 10mg once daily.
+Child-Pugh Class B or C, or with prior decompensation event: initially 5mg once weekly; increase to 5mg twice weekly (≥3 days apart) then to 10mg twice weekly (≥3 days apart) if inadequate reduction in ALP and/or total bilirubin after 3 months and tolerated the drug; max 10mg twice weekly.
+Intolerable pruritus: consider adding an antihistamine or bile acid binding resin; reduce dose and/or temporarily interrupt for up to 2 weeks based on Child-Pugh classification (see full labeling).

 Complete biliary obstruction.

+Avoid concomitant bile salt efflux pump (BSEP) inhibitors (eg, cyclosporine); if co-administration necessary, monitor LFTs.
 Separate dosing by ≥4hrs or at greatest possible interval with bile acid binding resins (eg, cholestyramine, colestipol, colesevelam).
-Concomitant warfarin: monitor INR and adjust dose as needed.
+Monitor INR and adjust dose as needed when concomitant warfarin.
 Concomitant CYP1A2 substrates with narrow therapeutic index (eg, theophylline, tizanidine); monitor.

 Farnesoid X receptor (FXR) agonist.